ibisngs/knime4ngs/README.md

 Small sample datasets are provided for both workflows which allow you to execute all nodes locally within a short period of time.

 The following descriptions of the workflows assume that you have downloaded KNIME and installed the KNIME4NGS extension as described in the [manual](https://github.com/ibisngs/knime4ngs/raw/gh-pages/knime4ngs_manual.pdf).

-Further, you have to download the provided [resource bundle](https://github.com/ibisngs/knime4ngs/archive/resource.zip) and extract and unzip all included files.
-We recommend to feed the KNIME4NGS preference page with the resource bundle including the [reference genome](https://github.com/ibisngs/knime4ngs/tree/resource/RefGenome), the [variant sets](https://github.com/ibisngs/knime4ngs/tree/resource/VariantSets) and the respective execution binaries before importing the test workflows as it minimizes repetitive node configuration.
+We recommend to feed the KNIME4NGS preference page with the respective execution binaries before importing the test workflows as it minimizes repetitive node configuration.
 Most of the binaries are provided and can easily be integrated into the preference page by using the "Download missing binaries" button in the preference page.
+Alternatively, you can use 'Search in directory' for automatically searching the respective binaries in a provided local directory.
+All additional files, like the reference genome, are already included within the workflows and dont have to be configured for running this test.
-Then, the provided workflows can easily be imported into KNIME via *Import KNIME Workflow...* in the *File* menu.
+The provided workflows can then easily be imported into KNIME via *Import KNIME Workflow...* in the *File* menu.

 ## Variant Calling